 - Allowing people to see and be seen in their hospital rooms

 - Managing levels of stimulation to encourage relaxation

 - Creating a familiar and comforting space

 - Providing a place to be with others and be alone

 Investing In Tools for Better Care

 The good news for designers in the healthcare environment is that there are a lot of new innovations emerging in the marketplace.
 Tools like fall detection sensors and intelligent beacons can make it easier to track the movement of a senior with dementia, offering them safety without being obtrusive or overbearing.
-The Elsi Smart Floor Monitoring system, for instance, is an intelligent flooring solution that can reduce falls and support patient safety, without getting in the way of comfort or familiarity.
+The Elsi Smart Floor Monitoring system, for instance, is an intelligent flooring solution that can reduce falls and support resident safety, without getting in the way of comfort or familiarity.

-An intelligent floor like the Elsi Smart Floor looks just like any other standard floor that a patient would already be familiar with.
+An intelligent floor like the Elsi Smart Floor looks just like any other standard floor that a resident would already be familiar with.
 In fact, the floor can go underneath your standard flooring for a more comforting overall room appearance.

-However, unlike typical floors, the Elsi Smart Floor can use a series of notifications to ensure that nurses and care providers can keep track of their patients and keep fall risks to a minimum.
+However, unlike typical floors, the Elsi Smart Floor can use a series of notifications to ensure that nurses and care providers can keep track of their residents and keep fall risks to a minimum.
 The Elsi Smart Floor offers safety and risk prevention, without compromising on privacy and comfort.
 It’s this kind of technology that’s leading the way in designing for dementia, both in hospital environments and other care facilities across Australia.